HL7/US-Core/input/intro-notes/StructureDefinition-us-core-encounter-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core Encounter profile:
+The following are example usage scenarios for the this profile:

 -   Query for a specific patient encounter
 -   Query for recent patient encounters